LumaKernel/coqpit.vim/README.md

 ## Known Issues

 - With configure `g:coquille_update_status_always` to `0`, [coq issues #9680](https://github.com/coq/coq/issues/9680) happens also in this plugin.
-  - I recommend you not change this option.
+  - I recommend you NOT change this option.
 By default, working fine.
-- Somehow, vim which `has('win32unix')` works faster than one which `has('win32')`
-  - Not so critical.
 - If you use too many memory, coquille fails with like an error message `Error: Out of memory`.
+  - Refrain from using in unstable environment.

 ## License